ossan-dev/go-dfs/README.md

 The file `00_slice_to_01_slice.txt` shows we improved the bytes/op by 47%.
 The allocations/op dropped by 25%.

 > From memory perspective: the v1 version of Slice implementation has the lowest memory usage.
 The winner is the v1 of the Slice implementation.

+### 02 - Version

+In this version, I improved how I wrote the benchmarks of my application.
+Plus, I used a slightly more efficient version since I'm passing to the `WalkFromNode` method a pre-allocated slice for both the courses and the queue to scan.
+This allowed me to safely rely on the `append` built-in function without worrying about the extra-allocations due to missing space.

+After these optimizations, we're left with the more performant solution, which is the `Slice` implementation.